Add this site to

 Delft - Tin-glazed earthenware, giving a white opaque color, named after the

-porous, glazed earthenware usually with a highly colorful decoration.
+porous, glazed earthenware usually bearing a highly colorful decoration.

 Flatware - Refers to plates and shallow bowls